nbarbettini/recaffeinate.co/src/content/post/two-million-views.md

 <!--more-->

-The “plain English” framing came from a desire to understand the concepts better myself.
-No better way to understand something than to teach it!

 I first presented an early version of the material at Seattle Code Camp in 2017.
 It was still rough, but afterward I was bombarded with questions.
 That was the first sign that this talk was useful: I wasn’t the only developer who felt confused by this stuff.

 By the time I presented it at Okta in 2018, I had practiced in front of large and small audiences.
-I was confident the material was solid, but I never imagined it would become one of the most-watched OAuth explainers in the world.
+I was confident the material was solid, but I never imagined it would become the most-watched OAuth explainer in the world.

+## Why plain English matters

+Earlier in my career, I believed that _precision_ was the key to communication.
+If I used technically correct words and accurate terminology, I assumed my audience would understand.

+I was wrong!

+Precision and accuracy matter when writing specifications or code, but they are not the same thing as clarity.
+In fact, premature jargon often obscures the idea you are trying to explain.

+One of the reasons I found security and identity topics so intimidating early on was because many explanations started with something like, "Given an RFC 6749-compliant authorization server, a confidential client can perform the following grant flow..."

+I now strongly believe that communicating complex ideas in plainspoken, relatable language is the best way to reach a wide audience.
+That’s especially true when the audience is new to the topic, speaks a different first language, or simply comes from a different background.

-I’m grateful to everyone who watched, shared, commented, and learned from it.
+I’m grateful to everyone who watched, shared, commented, and learned from this talk.
 More than anything, I’m deeply happy that I could help make a complex topic feel a little less intimidating.

 And meanwhile, there is a whole lot of new stuff that could use some demystifying.

-It's time for another "plain English" talk!
+It's time for another "Plain English" talk.
 I have a topic in mind...